 Microsoft Fabric, together with Copilot, is shaping this shift.
 With features like Chat with Data, your data no longer sits inside Power BI dashboards waiting to be interpreted by a professional.
 It becomes something leaders can interact with directly, almost like a conversation with their own business.

-“I’m less interested in how sophisticated the analytics look.
-I care about whether my client teams walk out of a meeting knowing what to do next.”
+“I’m less interested in how sophisticated analytics look.
+I care about whether my client teams walk out of a meeting knowing what to do next”

 – Chief Executive Officer, UBTI

-Microsoft itself shows this direction clearly.
-Their vision for Fabric brings analytics, data engineering, and BI into one environment so teams work from the same foundation.
+Microsoft is providing a clear direction for organizations to follow.
+Their vision for Fabric brings analytics, data engineering, and BI into one environment so teams can work cohesively.
 When Copilot is added to this environment, asking questions in natural (conversational) language becomes part of daily decision-making.

 The Shift from Data Platforms to Decision Platforms: Microsoft Fabric & Copilot